Vanishing of Tate homology and depth formulas over local rings: Complete intersections

 Assume now that $\Tor{i}{M}{N}=0$ holds for $i \gg 0$.
 By \rmkref{trunc} we can replace $N$ by its soft truncation at $\sup{\H{N}}$; that is, we can assume that $N$ is bounded above.
-As above it now follows from \lemref{ci} and \thmref{dpt} that the derived depth formula holds for $M$ and $N$. \end{bfhpg*}
+Now the assertions follow as above. \end{bfhpg*}

 Over a complete intersection ring, vanishing of Tate homology $\Ttor{i}{M}{N}$ for all $i \in \ZZ$ can be inferred from a finite gap in (Tate) homology, and the length of that gap is independent of $M$ and $N$.